 Successful apiary management needs a beekeeper to devote some time in managing his/her Apiary.
-The following practices are recommended;
+We recommend the following practices:

-- The Apiary should be well fenced with barbed wire or a live hedge to keep off animals and people.
+- Fence the apiary well with barbed wire or a live hedge to keep off animals and people.

 - The hedge should be more than 2 meters high so that bees can fly high when leaving or returning to the apiary.
 This height reduces exposure and risk of being stung.

-- The apiary should be kept clean by cutting overgrown and undesirable vegetation around the hives so as to prevent pests from accessing the hives.
+- Clean the apiary and by cutting overgrown and undesirable vegetation around the hives to prevent pests from accessing the hives.

-- Hives should be properly hung and hanging wires must be greased frequently to keep off crawling pests.
+- Hung the hives properly frequently grease the hanging wires to keep off crawling pests.

-- Plant more bee plants in and around the apiary to ensure that the bees are provided with enough forage.
+- Plant more bee plants in and around the apiary to ensure that the bees have enough forage.

-- Dilapidated post should be repaired or replaced.
+- Dilapidated posts should be repaired or replaced.

-- Provision of a bee house to enhance security of the hives and provide shade especially in hot areas
+- Provide a bee house to enhance security of the hives and provide shade especially in hot areas.

-The bee house can be constructed by use of locally available materials such as:
+Construct the bee house using locally available materials, such as:

 - Grass thatching for roofing.